 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

-In the 2017–18 academic year, the tuition rate for the MHI program will be $695 per credit.
+For the 2019–20 academic year, the tuition rate for the 38-credit MHI degree is $738 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs for the program will include fees for student services, technology and books.

 The MHI degree includes courses and experiences to build your professional competencies.

 The MHI program has specific prerequisite and admission requirements.

 Our faculty are nationally recognized researchers, global leaders and skilled teachers.